 DIY: Pet Food Storage Containers + Labels

-With some thought, I figured out a way to make my own version of cat and dog food containers using popcorn tins that you can buy at Costco or at yard sales.
+With some thought, I figured out a way to make my own version of CAT and DOG food containers using popcorn tins that you can buy at Costco or at yard sales.

 Ballard Desgins knock-off Dog-and-Cat-Food

-If you have Silhouette vinyl cutting machine then you can make vinyl cutouts to look exactly like the Ballard Designs cans.
-Most readers do not have a vinyl cutting machines, so I made my labels on my computer and a two free printables for you to download so you can make your own
+Most readers do not have a vinyl cutting machines, so I made my labels on my computer and have two free printables for you to download so you can make your own.

 Can to use to make Dog and Cat food storage